Gabon: Media

-Radio-Diffusion Télévision Gabonaise (RTG) which is owned and operated by the government broadcasts in French and indigenous languages.
-Color television broadcasts have been introduced in some cities.
-In 1981, a commercial radio station, Africa No. 1, began operations.
-It has participation from the French and Gabonese governments and private European media.
+Radio-Diffusion Télévision Gabonaise (RTG) is Gabon's national state-owned broadcaster.
+Its output is primarily in French, and the group airs regular news bulletins in indigenous languages.
+Colour television using the SECAM standard was introduced in 1975, following French cooperation that financed a colour TV studio in Gabon by that year.

-In 2004, the government operated 2 radio stations and another 7 were privately owned.
+In 2004, the government operated 2 radio stations, and another 7 were privately owned.
 There were 2 government television stations and 4 privately owned.
 In 2003, there were an estimated 488 radios and 308 television sets for every 1,000 people.
 About 11.5 of every 1,000 people were cable subscribers.
-In 2003, there were 22.4 personal computers for every 1,000 people and 26 of every 1,000 people had access to the Internet.
-The national press service is the Gabonese Press Agency which publishes a daily paper, Gabon-Matin (circulation 18,000 as of 2002).
+In 2003, there were 22.4 personal computers for every 1,000 people, and 26 of every 1,000 people had access to the Internet.
+The national press service is the Gabonese Press Agency, which publishes a daily paper, Gabon-Matin (circulation 18,000 as of 2002).

 L'Union in Libreville, the government-controlled daily newspaper, had an average daily circulation of 40,000 in 2002.
-The weekly Gabon d'Aujourdhui is published by the Ministry of Communications.
+The weekly Gabon d'Aujourd'hui is published by the Ministry of Communications.
 There are about 9 privately owned periodicals which are either independent or affiliated with political parties.
-These publish in certain numbers that have been delayed by financial constraints.
+These are published in certain numbers that have been delayed by financial constraints.
 The constitution of Gabon provides for free speech and a free press, and the government supports these rights.
-Some periodicals actively criticize the government and foreign publications are available.
+Some periodicals actively criticize the government, and foreign publications are available.